BashirMohammad/RAGuide/_build/html/_sources/Chapter3.md

-(Code)=
-# CODE
+# General Principles

-Here we explain best practices to write good reproducible code.
+What are general principles to good applied economics research.